TARADevOps/tsuki-webshop/DOCKER_DEPLOYMENT.md

 ### STEP 5: Deployment with docker-compose

+Time to Deploy, Run this Command and Watch the code Execute.
+It may take a few minutes, be patient.

      docker-compose up -d

 ### Congratulations !!!

 After a few moments you should see your WordPress app running at https://www.yourdomain.com & your Admin UI at https://devpanel.yourdomain.com ready to be configured.

+### WordPress Installation & Configuration

+Go to your domain and Follow the Steps to install WordPress.
+Keep a Copy of the Username & Password, this shall be the Admin Credentials for the WordPress Application.
+Log into the WordPress Admin Panel.

+Go To Plugins on the Left Menu & Delete the 2 default options (Hello Dolly & Akismet).

+Add 2 New Plugins By Till Krusse:

+    I)  Redis Cache
+    II) Nginx Cache

+Before Activating the Plugins, we have one more Step.

+### Update wp-config.php

+Navigate to the wordpress folder and open the wp-config.php in nano

+    nano ~/wordpress/wp-config.php

+Add The Following Settings just above the MYSQL entries:

+    // ** REDIS settings ** //
+    define( 'WP_CACHE_KEY_SALT', 'wp-docker-redis');
+    define( 'WP_REDIS_HOST', 'redis');
+    define( 'WP_REDIS_PASSWORD', 'very_very_strong_password');      <------------ EDIT THIS

+Replace very_very_strong_password with the SAME value you used previously for this key.
+AND Add This at the very Bottom of the file:

+    /** FTP updates fix. */
+    define('FS_METHOD','direct');

+Exit the file by pressing and holding ctrl + x.
+This will initiate a prompt that will ask if you wish to save the changes, press Y and Enter.

+In The WordPress Admin UI, Navigate To Plugins and Activate Redis & Nginx Cache.

+Navigate to the Dashboard on the Left Menu Bar and Perform a Health Check.

 ### Stoppage of Deployment